whiskyechobravo/kerko/docs/about.md

   and hosted by the
   [École de bibliothéconomie et des sciences de l’information (EBSI)](https://ebsi.umontreal.ca/) (Université de Montréal, Canada).

+Since then, Kerko has continued to evolve, mostly thanks to lots of work by [Whisky Echo Bravo][Whisky_Echo_Bravo] and other contributors, as well as funding from various organizations that are using it.

 ## Design choices